A Brief History

 In 2007 Hale School in Perth Western Australia embarked on a bold new project to promote higher order thinking among secondary

 school students.
-Since then each year the event has grown with many hundreds of schools around Australasian and the UK now
+Since then each year the event has grown with many hundreds of schools around Australasia and the UK now involved.

-involved.
-In 2011 the first Australasian Philsothon took place at Cranbrook school in Sydney New South Wales and was hosted by the
+In 2011 the first Australasian Philsothon took place at Cranbrook school in Sydney New South Wales and was hosted by the Federation

-Federation of Australasian Philsophy in Schools Associations (FAPSA).
-In 2012 the first Primary School Philsothon was held at the
+of Australasian Philsophy in Schools Associations (FAPSA).
+In 2012 the first Primary School Philsothon was held at the National Art

 Why a Philosothon?